-I stumbled on a unique sour cream bread recipe last week and knew that it was kismet for the tub of dairy-free, soy-free sour cream alternative chilling in my refrigerator.
+I stumbled on a unique recipe for sour cream bread last week and knew that it was kismet for the tub of dairy-free sour cream alternative chilling in my refrigerator.
 I adapted the recipe to be dairy-free, added a little moisture, and upped the wholesome factor.
 I also opted to bake it in the oven, rather than a bread machine, but you can make this dairy-free sour cream bread either way!

 This lovely dairy-free sour cream bread is very savory, almost like simple buttermilk bread, but with a slightly tangier bite.
-It has a perfectly tender texture that makes it wonderful for sandwiches, but I really liked thick slices (fresh or toasted) slathered with a sweet spread for contrast; perfect with a giant cup of hot tea.
+It has a perfectly tender texture that makes it wonderful for sandwiches, but we ate most of the loaf slathered with fig spread for a lightly sweet contrast.
+The bread was delicious fresh and toasted.

 - Grease and flour a 9x5-inch baking pan.